irahbt/simple-sourdough/README.md

     - `for recipe in featured_recipes|slice:":1"`
     - `for product in featured_products|slice:":4"`

-- This option allows superusers to customise their homepage by ticking the featured checkbox when creating or editing a product/recipe.

 - To the left, a promotional poster is displayed to encourage the user to become a member.
 Clicking navigates user to the premium purchase options.